MF Global customers to get long-sought $520 mln

-NEW YORK The trustee liquidating MF Global Holdings Ltd's broker-dealer unit won court permission to distribute $520 million of cash to customers, providing relief to customers whose accounts have been frozen since the futures brokerage went bankrupt.
+NEW YORK The trustee liquidating MF Global Holdings Ltd's broker-dealer unit won court permission to distribute $520 million of cash, providing relief to customers whose accounts have been frozen since the futures brokerage went bankrupt.

 U.S. Bankruptcy Judge Martin Glenn approved the payout at a hearing on Thursday in Manhattan.

-The payout approved by Glenn on Thursday represents 60 percent of the $869 million that was frozen since Oct.
-31 across commodity customer accounts that contained only cash, bankruptcy trustee James Giddens has said.
+The payout is 60 percent of the $869 million that was frozen since Oct.
+31 across commodity customer accounts that contained only cash, the trustee James Giddens has said.

 Still unclear is the whereabouts of about $600 million of customer funds that have been unaccounted for since MF Global's Chapter 11 filing, and whether MF Global might have improperly mixed customer funds with its own.